zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     ```
     To access the private key belonging to SITE or CERTAUTH in a keyring, you can use either the FACILITY class or the RDATALIB class.

-    A. If you use the FACILITY class, you need access rights to the following resources:
+    If you use the FACILITY class, ensure that you have access rights to the following resources:

-    `READ` access on `IRR.DIGTCERT.LISTRING`, and
+    * `READ` access on `IRR.DIGTCERT.LISTRING`, and

-    `CONTROL` access on `IRR.DIGTCERT.GENCERT`
+    * `CONTROL` access on `IRR.DIGTCERT.GENCERT`

-    B. If you use the RDATALIB class, you need access rights on the following resource:
+    If you use the RDATALIB class, ensure that you have access rights on the following resource:

-    `CONTROL` access on `<keyring owner>.<ring name>.LST`
+    * `CONTROL` access on `<keyring owner>.<ring name>.LST`

     **Note:** If you have both `FACILITY` and `RDATALIB` active, the access check will use the `RDATALIB` class.
 If you do not have access to that specific profile, access is denied.
 It does not fall back to the `FACILITY` class.